Connox01203/Marking-Assistant-V2/README.md

 ## Future updates

--Code needs to be commented
+- Code needs to be commented
--Taskpane esthetics need to be improved
+- Taskpane esthetics need to be improved
--More stability testing needed
+- More stability testing needed
--Code needs to be overall cleaned up
+- Code needs to be overall cleaned up
--Some optimizations might be found
+- Some optimizations might be found

 ## Acknowledgents